PokemonAutomation/ComputerControl/Wiki/SetupGuide/Controllers/Controller-ESP32-S3.md

 Try the following:
  - Ensure you have reset the device.
 Try disconnecting all cables to the ESP32-S3 device, then reconnect them.
  - Ensure the USB cables are connected to the correct ports on the ESP32-S3.
-See Hardware Assembly above.
+The two ports are NOT interchangeable.
+See [Hardware Assembly](#hardware-assembly) above.
+ - Try different USB cables and different USB ports.
- - If this still fails, review step 1 above (Flash the firmware to the ESP32) and ensure that you flashed the firmware properly onto the device.
+ - If this still fails, review [step 1](#step-1-flash-the-firmware-to-the-esp32) above (Flash the firmware to the ESP32) and ensure that you flashed the firmware properly onto the device.

 ### Keyboard controls don't work.